 The Chair of Trustees will retain copies of applications, of correspondence with Pilgrims, notes of phone conversations and any related documents.
 If the Trust closes or ceases operation, the Chair of Trustees will give all such copies to a firm of solicitors for safe keeping.

 As the Trust does not have any staff or volunteers, the Trustees have concluded a Code of Conduct is not required, nor are policies on bullying, harassment or whistleblowing.

 As the Trust does not own or lease any property, the Trustees have concluded policies on health and safety, first aid and fire safety are not required.

 As the Trust’s work does not involve contact with children or adults who are at risk, the Trustees have concluded it is not necessary for Trustees to have DBS checks.

-This Policy will take effect from 1 January 2020.
-It was approved by the Trustees in November 2019.
-It will be kept under review and amended when necessary.
-The Trustees will conduct a general review of this Policy no later than January 2022.
+This Policy will take effect from 7 June 2022.
+It will be reviewed once a year and amended when necessary.
+The Trustees will conduct a general review of this Policy no later than January 2025.